5 minutes read

-How to Make Your Own Cannabutter (Edibles)
+Best Way To Make Your Own Cannabutter

 By now, virtually everyone has heard of edibles, those cannabis products (such as oils and concentrates) mixed into baked goods, candy, or other food items.

 The idea of combining cannabis with food isn’t anything new.
 After all, hippies have been baking “special” brownies and brewing “herbal” tea for ages.
 But as laws have relaxed regarding the purchase, possession and use of cannabis in both the United States and around the world, we’ve seen a resurgence in the popularity of all things cannabis: edibles included.

 And when it comes to edibles, nothing makes adding cannabis to your favorite food items than does a good “cannabutter”.
 In fact, most recipes calling for the addition of cannabis to your dish calls first for you to whip up a batch of cannabutter.